andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 - Wrap up — The Long Goodbye

 ## Pre-conference activities
-- I gave a local first run of the content for [High Performance Active Record Apps](http://andyatkinson.com/blog/2024/04/10/workshop-active-record-postgresql-apps-minneapolis) in Minneapolis at Industrious.
-About 15 attended.
-This helped me realize I had too much content and needed to make some cuts and structural changes.
+- I gave a local, first run of the workshop content for [High Performance Active Record Apps](http://andyatkinson.com/blog/2024/04/10/workshop-active-record-postgresql-apps-minneapolis) in Minneapolis at Industrious.
+About 15 attended!
+This first run helped me realize I had too much content and needed to set up examples to copy and paste.
-- I was a guest on the Ruby for All podcast with the episode titled [RailsConf 2024 Workshop Spotlight — Build High Performance Active Record Apps with Andy Atkinson](https://www.rubyforall.com/s2/67).
-This provided another opportunity to prepare a bit for the planned content.
+- I was a guest on the Ruby for All podcast for episode [RailsConf 2024 Workshop Spotlight — Build High Performance Active Record Apps with Andy Atkinson](https://www.rubyforall.com/s2/67).
+This provided another opportunity to prepare a bit.

 ## On the flight, arrival, hotel
 - Quick flight from Minneapolis to Detroit
-- When arriving at the hotel, I noticed the riverfront walk, the elevated train, and the conference center were all really nice.
-Great location!
+- The hotel, river walk, elevated train, and conference center were all very nice.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Arrived in Detroit and <a href="https://twitter.com/railsconf?ref_src=twsrc%5Etfw">@railsconf</a> in time for the opening keynote by <a href="https://twitter.com/nodunayo?ref_src=twsrc%5Etfw">@nodunayo</a>.
 Excited to be here! <a href="https://t.co/N8jWTdeocs">pic.twitter.com/N8jWTdeocs</a></p>&mdash; Andrew Atkinson (@andatki) <a href="https://twitter.com/andatki/status/1787851343236940203?ref_src=twsrc%5Etfw">May 7, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Long-time Friends and New Ones
-Having attended Sin City Ruby twice and RailsConf two years ago, it was nice to reconnect with a lot of friends from the Ruby world from these events.
+Having attended Sin City Ruby twice and RailsConf two years ago, it was nice to reconnect with a lot of friends from the Ruby world.

-Some friends I spent at least a little time with were Jeremy, Kasper, Chris, Collin, Cody, Vladimir, Chris, Dominic, Irin, Jason, Elise, Ifat, Kevin (too briefly!), PDX Jared M. from RailsConf 2022, and I said hi only to Mayra from ‘22.
+Some were Jeremy, Kasper, Chris, Collin, Cody, Vladimir, Chris, Dominic, Irin, Jason, Elise, Ifat, Kevin (too briefly!), PDX Jared M. from RailsConf 2022, and (briefly) Mayra from ‘22.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Adam Driver aka <a href="https://twitter.com/collin_jilbert?ref_src=twsrc%5Etfw">@collin_jilbert</a> teaching us how to contribute to Rails! cc <a href="https://twitter.com/GoRails?ref_src=twsrc%5Etfw">@GoRails</a> <a href="https://t.co/L1ebo7fcuS">pic.twitter.com/L1ebo7fcuS</a></p>&mdash; Andrew Atkinson (@andatki) <a href="https://twitter.com/andatki/status/1787925574649860132?ref_src=twsrc%5Etfw">May 7, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>